-Less harmful constituents when heating a cigarette at lower temperatureDecember 7th, 2012 in Health /
+Less harmful constituents when heating a cigarette at lower temperatureDecember 7, 2012 in Medicine & Health / Health

 Many of the harmful constituents found in the smoke from a conventional cigarette result from the burning of tobacco.
 Lowering the temperature at which the "smoke" is generated means that nicotine and some aroma compounds are still released, but the user may no longer be exposed to many of the combustion products that are generated by the burning of tobacco and which may contribute to the risk of smoking-related diseases.